 Even though LASIK eye surgery has become a popular procedure worldwide, Dr. Rachel Benator offers patients in Salt Lake City an alternative – IntraLase.
 Patients will often see better results in their vision correction if they undergo IntraLase, a blade-free laser technology, than with traditional LASIK surgery.
 Using the IntraLase method, the first step in the LASIK procedure – creating the corneal flap – is done by a laser rather than a sharp razor blade.
 The corneal incision is more precise, yielding more accurate results in your vision correction.
 Read More about InterLase

-Cataract surgery takes one hour to complete and can be performed at our Salt Lake City vision correction center.
+As frightening as cataracts might sound, modern cataract surgery usually can restore vision lost to cataracts — and often can reduce your dependence on eyeglasses as well.
 The symptoms of early cataract may be improved with new eyeglasses, brighter lighting, anti-glare sunglasses, or magnifying lenses.
 If these measures do not help, surgery is the only effective treatment.
 According to the National Institute of Health, cataract surgery involves removing the cloudy lens and replacing it with an artificial lens.
 Read More about Cataract surgery